 As America works to meet the often conflicting goals of powering our economy while reducing our nation’s impact on the environment, expanding the country’s nuclear capacity offers a reliable, long-term solution to both problems.

-For this reason, many of the nation’s utilities have begun the process to potentially build new reactors at sites around the country.
-Some of these new reactors could be producing electricity as early as the middle of this decade.
+For this reason, U.S. utilities have begun building new reactors.
+Some of these new reactors could be producing electricity in just a few years.

 Because the American Centrifuge technology is modular and capacity can be expanded to meet demand, any growth in the domestic or world markets for nuclear fuel due to new nuclear plants coming online can be met from a domestic, environmentally friendly source.